 Samsung Galaxy S20 review: Price and release date

-The Samsung Galaxy S20 arrives in stores March 6, but you can now pre-order the phone.
+The Samsung Galaxy S20 has a release date of March 6 and is available now.
 The Galaxy S20 costs $999 and comes with 12GB of RAM and 128GB of storage standard.
 You can’t opt for a model with more RAM or storage but you can add up to 1TB of storage via the phone’s microSD card slot.

 The Galaxy S20 is available through Samsung as well as through three out of the big four wireless carriers in the U.S., including AT&T, Sprint and T-Mobile.
 Verizon will be offering a Galaxy S20 in Q2 that's compatible with its mmWave 5G network.

 Anyone interested in snapping up one of Samsung's latest flagships for the least expense possible should have a look at the best Galaxy S20 deals out there before pulling the trigger.

 The Samsung Galaxy S20 doesn’t look radically different from the Galaxy S10, but there are some welcome refinements.
 The cutout for the front camera is smaller this time around, and it’s placed in the top center of the display instead of on the right side, so it’s less of a distraction.
 In addition, the display has less of a curve to it, which I appreciate because there’s less of a chance of accidental touches when you’re just shifting the phone in your hands.

 I feel like it’s not a huge deal at this stage, but it’s definitely notable that the Samsung Galaxy S20 does not include a headphone jack.
 This is the first Galaxy S flagship phone missing this feature, so you’ll probably want check out our best wireless earbuds and best wireless headphones recommendations.
 If you want to keep it in the brand family, check out the new Samsung Galaxy Buds Plus, which promise 11 hours of battery life.